Left 4 Dead: Release

 Left 4 Dead went gold on November 13, 2008, and was released on November 18, 2008, in North America; and on November 21, 2008, in Europe to coincide with the tenth anniversary of the release of Half-Life.

 Valve released a server patch in December 2008 to stop players on Xbox Live from using PC-style cheats.
 A spokesman from Valve said, "The fix is designed to halt the cheating behavior on the dedicated servers, which accounts for the majority of the co-op and versus modes of play."

-After release
+A "Game of the Year Edition" of Left 4 Dead was released on the PC and Xbox 360 on May 12, 2009, with updates and new content included on the disc.